 Is your Lenovo laptop keyboard not working?
 I see many keyboard issues on laptops.
 Either the keyboard stops working entirely or it’s just a few keys that are the issue.

-To resolve a Lenovo laptop keyboard not working issue, there are 6 steps to follow.
+To resolve a Lenovo laptop keyboard not working issue, there are some steps to follow.
 We’ll need to isolate the issue to either software or hardware and then repair it from there.

 We need to isolate the problem to know why your Lenovo keyboard is not working and whether the issue is hardware or software-related.